cakephp/docs/en/appendices/orm-migration.rst

 accomplish with entities.

 Entities are created in one of two ways.
 Either by loading data from the database, or converting request data into entities.
-Once created entities allow you to manipulate the data they contain and persist their data by collaborating with table objects.
+Once created, entities allow you to manipulate the data they contain and persist their data by collaborating with table objects.